Jesse Leo Kass

 When I was a graduate student, I had the honor of being a course assistant for the 7th most ridiculous-sounding math class offered at a liberal-arts college.
 The movie trailer for the class can be found here.

 I am currently advising 1 undergraduate David Galban and 1 PhD student Tyler Lewis.
 Interested in working with me?
-Check out the advise pages of Jordan Ellenberg, Kiran Kedlaya, Bjorn Poonen, and David Zureick-Brown.
+Check out the advise pages of Jordan Ellenberg, Kiran Kedlaya, Bjorn Poonen, Hal Schenk, and David Zureick-Brown.

 Current University of South Carolina graduate students are advised to read this FAQ about graduation requirements.